'Go Red for Women' event raises heart health awareness in Baton Rouge

 2une In's Ashley Frugé sat down with Go Red for Women's Anna Beth Guillory to discuss how the initiative will be recognized in Baton Rouge.

-The Go Red for Women luncheon takes place 10 a.m., Friday, Feb.
+The Go Red for Women luncheon and fashion show takes place 10 a.m., Friday, Feb.
 6 at The Raising Cane's River Center.

 Click here for more information on Go Red for Women.